helenhxtam/an-interdisciplinary-case-study/README.md

 - and one for adjusting the initial values of the study.

 ## Build Environment
-This JavaFX project was built using NetBeans IDE 8.0.2 with its default JDK 1.8.
+This project was built using NetBeans IDE 8.0.2 with its default JDK 1.8.

 ## Contributors
 George Lam